Chamber of Commerce - Xalapa

 The Cámara de Comercio issued a series of three values (50c, $1 and $2).
 It should be noted that this format was used by several other establishments that issued scrip at around the same time.
 These date from March to August 1914, are redeemable in quantities of five pesos or multiples thereof, and occasionally refer to the lack of revenue stamps or the amount that has deposited as security for the issue.
 Such notes includes issues in Coatepec, Teocelo de Diaz, and Misantla.
 Coatepec and Teocelo are just south of Xalapa, whilst Misantla is further north.

 These notes have three printed signatures of the Presidente, Tesorero and a Comisario on the reverse and an additional authorising signature on the face.
-Known signatures are Rafael Fuentes,
+Known signatures are:

 At the same time there was a pair of cheques for 10c, dated 1 July 1914 drawn on the Banco Mercantil de Veracruz (Serie A) and the Banco Nacional de México (Serie B).

-These also had the signatures of Luis Caraza as Comisario, Emilio [ ] as Presidente and Julio Olivier as Tesorero (and Tesorero Especial).
+These also had the signatures of Luis Caraza as Comisario, Emilio Léycegui as Presidente and Julio Ollivier as Tesorero (and Tesorero Especial).

 On 11 August 1914 The Mexican Herald reported that "the Jalapa chamber of commerce has requested authority of the department of hacienda to issue vales for five and ten cents to the amount of ten thousand pesos, in order to relieve the difficulty experienced by the commercial establishments in providing change in business transactions of small amounts"The Mexican Herald, 11 August 1914.

-In May 1915 the shortage of change led the Junta de Administración Civil to ask the governor for authorisation to issue cheques for one and two centavos, which could be changed, when the situation required it, for cartoncillos or the small coinage that was in circulation.
+In the absence of coinage and to facilitate payment for necessities, the Corporation of Jalapa decided to use stamped banknotes and cartones with a sello[image needed] but this measure did not produce good results due to the fact that no small transactions could be made.
+So it was determined that Luis Caraza would receive the results of sales and distribute banknotes and cartones among merchants.
+As this disposition did not have an effect, in May 1915 the Junta de Administración Civil asked the governor for authorisation to issue cheques for one and two centavos, which could be changed, when the situation required it, for cartoncillos or the small coinage that was in circulation.
 However the governor refusedAHX, Actas de Cabildo, libro 108, pp. 187 – 189, sessions of 28 and 31 May 1915.
 In June it asked the Secretaría de Hacienda y Crédito Público for a similar authorisation.
 This was approved and the money to guarantee the issue was deposited in the local branch of the Banco Nacional de México.
 The Junta delegated this task to the Cámara to Comercio, but the latter decided that it did not have the facilities needed to put it into effectAHX, Actas de Cabildo, libro 109, pp. 11-12, 14-16, sessions of 18, 21 and 25 June 1915.